dj1ch/dj1ch/README.md

 - The Eupnea project website.
 - My portfolio website.
 - A cool fork of the pico-ducky, with mouse support
-- Skid-attack, a python script that will brick a skid's computer
+- Skid attack, a python script that will brick a skid's computer
+- Pico honeypot, a honeypot that pretends to be a debian linux server

 <img src="https://tryhackme-badges.s3.amazonaws.com/tg.1ch0712.png" alt="TryHackMe">